-In agreement with \ref{subsec:type_analysis}, we find that we can prune large percentage of self-attention connections and maintain good BLEU scores.
-Average attention patterns among all encoder self-attention heads for IWSLT14 are shown in Figure~\ref{fig:average_iwslt14_self_enc_entmaxFalse}: they are indeed sharper than in the case of cross-attention and show that a fixed window encodes the relevant contextual information for processing an input token.
+In agreement with \ref{subsec:type_analysis}, we find that we can prune large percentage of self-attention connections while maintaining good BLEU scores.
+The average attention patterns among all encoder self-attention heads for IWSLT14 are shown in Figure~\ref{fig:average_iwslt14_self_enc_entmaxFalse}.
+We can see that they are indeed sharper than in the case of cross-attention, and we show that a fixed window encodes the relevant contextual information for processing an input token.
 Moreover, we observe that numerous attention heads encode very similar patterns, in agreement with \cite{voita2019}.

-The results on the WMT17 en-de (Figure~\ref{fig:visualization_ap}(b), Table ~\ref{table:only_self_fairseq}) tasks are particularly encouraging: we prune over $60\%$ of self-attention entries and lose less than 1 BLEU point. \rev{This suggests that AP is particularly robust when used with large datasets, possibly because we use summary statistics.}
+The results for WMT17 en-de (see Figure~\ref{fig:visualization_ap}(b), Table ~\ref{table:only_self_fairseq}) are particularly encouraging.
+We can prune over 60\% of the self-attention entries, while losing less than 1 BLEU point absolute. \rev{This suggests that AP is particularly robust when used with large datasets, possibly because we use summary statistics.}